supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-1-setup.md

 **Git for windows** is - surprise surprise - an implementation of the [Git versioning system](https://hackernoon.com/understanding-git-fcffd87c15a3) for Windows.
 It provides a set of command-line executables (.exe files) to run git operations, such as clone, pull, push, etc.

-We will be creating a GitHub repository in the following tutorial and using it for creating our first plugin.
+We will create a GitHub repository in the following tutorial and use it to make our first plugin.

 Why you may ask ?
 This is a good practice which can save you the trouble of a wide array of more or less catastrophic issues, and it will only take about 5-10 minutes when setting things up from scratch, if done correctly.